realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 # Example Two, Charge ESS first
 In the config file, two values can be set: `SolarOverheadShare` and `SolarOverheadLimit`.
 In this Example, we want the ESS battery to charge first, because it is only capable of charging with ~ 450 Watts, so it should get precedence above the hybrid inverter who can charge with around
 7000 Watts.
-Therefore, we configure `SolarOverheadShare=1`  and `SolarOverheadLimit=600`.
+Therefore, we configure `SolarOverheadShare=1` (100%)  and `SolarOverheadLimit=600` (Watts).

-100% of the available PV-Overheat woll now be requested by ESS, first.
+100% of the available PV-Overhead will now be requested by ESS, first.
 This is achieved by setting L1 to a manipulated `-600` so ESS will start to act and balance on it's AC-IN until L1 will reach about `-150` and the battery charge rate 450 Watts.
 The script will take care to take the actual loads as well as actual available PV-Overhead into account and recalculate a proper L1 value every cycle.